zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-creating-index.md

 ---
 Permalink: articles/carloscds-ef6-creating-index
 Title: How to Create Index in Database with Entity Framework Code First
-MetaDescription: Learn how to create index in EntityFramework using the Migrations feature.
+MetaDescription: Learn how to create an index in Entity Framework using the Migrations feature.
 By adding the Index attribute in the class property, you can improve the performance of your queries.
-LastMod: 2023-02-24
+LastMod: 2025-06-17
 tags: carloscds article index code-first
 OriginalLink: https://carloscds.net/2014/07/criando-ndices-no-entity-framework-codefirst/
 CreatedDate: 2014-07-01